Types of Self Watering Window Boxes

 • Consider the type of plants in your window box because some may need more water than others.

-Matthew Buquoi is the owner of Flower Window Boxes, Inc., which is one of the largest online window box companies in the United States.
+About the Author Matthew Buquoi is the owner of Flower Window Boxes, Inc., which is one of the largest online window box companies in the United States.
 In addition to being the owner, he is also an expert author, and regularly writes about industry topics in the window boxes, planters, exterior shutters, and home and garden industry.